Idealist logo

 Professional Friendships Tip 3: Connect on a deeper level

 No need to restrict it to work-only chatter.
 Times have changed and many organizations are embracing a “whole-self workplace.”
 In other words, what you do while you're at work is only a small part of who you are.
-Don't be scared to share some of your personal story with coworkers.
+Don't be scared to share some of your personal story with co-workers.
 This will not only benefit your office relationships, it may benefit your work, as well.
 According to TED speaker Margaret Heffernan, “What drives [workplace] helpfulness is people getting to know each other.”

 Professional Friendships Tip 4: Don't be a bummer

-Conversing with colleagues only when you want to vent, particularly if you do it in a public space, gets old real fast.
+Conversing with colleagues only when you want to vent, particularly if you do it in a public space, gets old fast.

 Another guaranteed way to be the least-liked person in the office?
 Gossip.
 While you may feel like you’re connecting in solidarity by complaining, you’re actually contributing to a toxic atmosphere and building faux-friendships.